THM-MoTE/mope-server/README.md

 Currently we are only supporting OpenModelica.
 Make sure that OpenModelica and OMC is working.
 Please check if it's possible to run OMC from the terminal (```which omc```).

 Make sure you have a `$JAVA_HOME` environment variable.
-On Linux-Systems you can by adding the following line to your `~/.bashrc`-file:
+On Linux-Systems you can create one by adding the following line to your `~/.bashrc`-file:
 ```sh
 export JAVA_HOME=<path-to-java>